HomeSpan/HomeSpan/docs/GettingStarted.md

 #### Step 4: Acquire an ESP32 Board

 ESP32 development boards are widely available in different configurations from most electronics hobby sites, such as [Adafruit](https://www.adafruit.com) and [Sparkfun](https://www.sparkfun.com).
-HomeSpan was developed using a dual-core ESP32-WROOM-32 (the [Huzzah32 from Adafruit](https://www.adafruit.com/product/3619)) but should work equally well on dual-core ESP32-WROVER chips.
-HomeSpan has *not* been tested on any single-core ESP32 chips, such as the ESP32-S2.
+HomeSpan works with any ESP32 supported by the [Arduino-ESP32 Core](https://github.com/espressif/arduino-esp32#arduino-core-for-esp32-wifi-chip), including the original ESP32, the ESP32-S2 and ESP32&#8209;S3, and the ESP32-C3.

 #### Step 5: Install any required USB Drivers